 Don’t Be Afraid to Use Your Full Voice

-Speak with the intention of being heard.
-Project your voice and make sure everyone in the room can hear you clearly.
-You’re not being overly loud or demanding—you’re ensuring everyone hears what you have to say.
+Speak to be heard.
+Project your voice and make sure everyone in the room can hear you.
+You’re not being overly loud or demanding—you’re ensuring that everyone hears what you have to say.

 Pace Your Speech

-When nervous or eager, it’s easy to rush; to speak much faster than is necessary.
-By slowing your speech and ensuring every word is deliberately delivered in a clear, easy to understand manner, you can take control of the conversation and ensure you have everyone’s undivided attention.
+When you’re nervous or eager, it’s easy to rush, to speak much faster than necessary.
+By slowing down your speech and ensuring that every word is deliberately delivered in a clear, easy-to-understand manner, you can take control of the conversation and ensure that you have everyone’s undivided attention.

 Speak with Confidence

-Impostor syndrome impacts everyone; it’s just a matter of how they overcome it.
-After all, the other people in the room want to hear what you have to say.
-Otherwise, you would not be there.
+Self-doubt can sneak up on anyone; it’s just a matter of how you overcome it.
+After all, the other people in the room want to hear what you have to say; otherwise, you would not be there.
 Speak with confidence.
-Know that what you say has a purpose and value to the people with whom you are speaking.
+Know that what you say has a purpose and is valued by the people with whom you are speaking.

-It’s easy to say, “be more confident,” but it doesn’t just happen.
-You have to practice.
-And practice can be hard to come by in a stressful work setting.
+It’s easy to say, “be more confident,” but this doesn’t just happen.
+You have to practice, but practice can be hard to come by in a stressful work setting.
 Get out of your comfort zone by attending local networking events, engaging with people at the office in extracurricular activities, and even spending some time practicing by yourself.
 The more often you engage in conversation with confidence, the better you will perform.

 Push for Your Ideas to Be Heard

-There are few feelings worse than attempting to make a contribution only to have it pushed aside or outright ignored.
+There are few feelings worse than attempting to contribute only to have your thoughts pushed aside or outright ignored.
 How do you respond in those situations?
 If you’re like most people, you shut down, retreat into yourself, and stew.

 But this is the exact moment when outward confidence and a clear voice can serve you best.
-The moment you feel like something is being pushed aside, step up and advocate for yourself—don’t ask for attention, demand it.
+The moment you feel like your thoughts are being pushed aside, step up and advocate for yourself—don’t ask for attention, demand it.

 Be polite and respectful, of course, but don’t allow a sea of “maybes” to derail what you feel is a solid contribution.
-Ask them to present specific reasons why your idea may not work, ask about how it would integrate with other potential solutions, and how the logistics would pan out.
+Ask your listeners to present specific reasons why your idea may not work, and talk about how it might integrate with other potential solutions and how the logistics would work.

 Be a Proactive Member of the Team